MadeByThePinsHub/setup-railway-cli-action/BACKLOGS.md

 # Feature Backlog

-## Currently Writing
+## On Stable

 * Installing Railway CLI through the official install script/npm package
 * Importing Railway CLI binary to PATH
+* Handling and parsing workflow options

+## Currently Under Development / Needs Testing

 * Building from source (especially if you're working on an PR for the CLI repo)
-* Handling and parsing workflow options

 ## Cobtributors Needed

-* Windows Support (because the install script don't like Windows) - as an workaround, install through NPM.
+* Windows Support (because the install script don't like Windows) - we need to handle User Account Control chaos
+* Tests (in Jest) - real-time tests is being ran on my private repo and some repos in the future.